Unleash/unleash-client-java/README.md

 ```

 ### Dynamic custom HTTP headers
-If you need custom http headers that change during the lifetime of the client, a provider can be defined via the `UnleashConfig`.
+If you need custom HTTP headers that change during the lifetime of the client, a provider can be defined via the `UnleashConfig`.
 ```java
 public class CustomHttpHeadersProviderImpl implements CustomHttpHeadersProvider {
     @Override